 Why You’ll Love These Cookies

 The Christmas wreath cookies start with a basic shortbread cookie dough and then are shaped into wreaths using cookie cutters.
-Once they’re baked and cooled, they’re dipped in an easy vanilla glaze and then decorated to look like wreaths!
+Once baked and cooled, they’re dipped in an easy vanilla glaze and then decorated to look like wreaths!
 The sprinkles and rosemary add a festive touch.

 How to Make Christmas Wreath Cookies